11 Ways to Celebrate Pride at Your Workplace in 2023

 That said, avoid putting the spotlight on specific employees.
 Instead, you can call for volunteers to share their experiences.

-Also, ensure you reward employees participating in Pride activities for their time and energy.
+Also, reward employees participating in Pride activities for their time and energy.

 It makes more sense to create colorful Pride video call backgrounds with your company’s logo and brand elements.
 This is a simple yet effective way of acknowledging and celebrating pride at your workplace.